omarsaouri/Bricole/README.md

 This document provides a comprehensive overview of our mobile application.
 The goal is to give a clear understanding of the app's key features and functionality, with illustrative screenshots to guide users through the various sections.

 # Home Screen
 Our application is designed to simplify community service requests.
-On the home screen, users can either log in if they already have an account or create a new one.
+On the home screen, users can either log in if they already have an account or create a new one.<br>
 <img width="159" alt="image" src="https://github.com/user-attachments/assets/8fd65bc1-b9e9-4398-98cb-1c79e4c9ccd7">

 # Login Process
 Users can log in using their phone number and password.
 The interface is user-friendly, offering quick access to the personal space.
-Error messages are displayed in case of incorrect credentials, guiding the user to re-enter the correct information.
+Error messages are displayed in case of incorrect credentials, guiding the user to re-enter the correct information. <br>
 <img width="206" alt="image" src="https://github.com/user-attachments/assets/487d8491-8a4a-45a0-a75a-3619bda4424b">